❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Snowflake receives each stream of changes to a table in PostgreSQL database, and we need to define the database and mapping between each.
 Enter the name of the tables in PostgreSQL matching with the tables in Snowflake.

-Table with same schema should exist in PostgreSQL database as well as snowflake.
+Tables with same schema should exist in both the PostgreSQL and Snowflake databases.

 Create Snowflake ticketGrant egressMap Snowflake tables to PostgreSQL tables

 With that, we've completed the last step in the setup.
-We've now got a complete point-to-point connection that allows our Snowflake warehouse to securely pull data through to our private PostgreSQL database.
+We've now got a complete point-to-point connection that allows our Snowflake warehouse to securely receive table replication data through to our private PostgreSQL database.

 Snowflake push to PostgreSQL setup complete